alphagov/ckanext-datagovuk/IMPORT.md

 # Importing existing data

-To import existing data into this CKAN from DGU, you should take the following steps.
+These steps import existing data into this CKAN from the existing data.gov.uk:

 1. ssh into the vagrant box of this repo:

        vagrant ssh

-2. Activate the Virtualenv:

-    . /usr/lib/ckan/bin/activate

-3. You will also need an apikey from the source server to download users.
+2. You will also need an apikey from the source server to download users.

-4. Ensure the local db is empty - returns [] for these:
+3. Ensure the local db is empty.
+These commands should both return []:

        ckanapi action package_list -r http://127.0.0.1:8080
        ckanapi action organization_list -r http://127.0.0.1:8080

-   And this should only have the "dgu" user:
+   And this one should only return the "dgu" user:

        ckanapi action user_list -r http://127.0.0.1:8080